 4. On a flat, clean surface, sprinkle a little flour.
 Carefully unwrap the puff pastry dough and lay out in a single layer on the floured surface.
 Save the parchment paper and use it to line a baking pan.
 Season the halibut portions with salt and pepper, then place one portion in the center of each portion of dough, cut-side up.
 “Open” it up as wide as it will go.

 5. Spoon the filling mixture onto the halibut, spreading evenly – it will be mounded pretty full and that’s okay!
 Starting from the sides, fold the dough over the top of the halibut.
-Then fold the top and bottom flaps.
+Then fold in the sides.
 You’ll want to fully enclose the halibut.
 If needed, you can roll the dough a little thinner around the edges.

 6. Once the halibut is fully encased, use a sharp knife to cut three diagonal cuts in the dough along the center of the top – these are air vents to let steam out, ensuring a nice crispy crust.
 Carefully transfer to the parchment-lined baking sheet, spacing evenly between portions.

 7. Brush or rub egg wash over the outside of the puff pastry dough, making sure to coat evenly.
 Place baking sheet on the center rack of your pre-heated oven and bake for 15-18 minutes, rotating halfway through, until the dough is golden brown.

 8. While the halibut is baking, prepare your vegetables – in a mixing bowl, toss the roasted vegetable mix with a little olive oil, the pumpkin spice mixture, and a little salt and pepper.
 Oil another baking sheet (or use any leftover parchment) and spread the vegetables out evenly on the tray.
 Place in the oven and bake for 8-12 minutes, until starting to brown.